Old halls of residence at HKU declared monuments

 Over the years, the internal layouts of the Eliot Hall and May Hall have undergone successive renovations.
 The former residential halls have been turned into a lecture hall and offices, but some of the fireplaces and original decorative details to the walls and ceilings, such as the mouldings and cornices, as well as the coloured floor tiles of the open verandas are basically intact.

 Memorable residence life

-During the visit, memories of my three-year residence life in the May Hall have been brought back to me, particularly the Chinese couplet attached on the Old Halls still being on my mind, which describes the beautiful overlooking views of the hall and students’ visions and passion.
+During the visit, memories of my three-year residence life in the May Hall have been brought back to me, particularly the Chinese couplet attached on the Old Halls still being on my mind, which describes the beautiful views of the sea admired from the hall and students’ aspiring visions, passion and open-heartedness just like the enormous legendary bird soaring into the sky.
 At that time, many hall mates of the Old Halls coming from relatively remote areas in the New Territories were very friendly.
 We developed a close rapport with each other inside and outside classroom, so the atmosphere of the halls was very harmonious.

 The garden behind the May Hall, now grown with flowers, was a non-standard basketball court where hall mates once played basketball or red and white plastic balls (watermelon balls).
 We took the matches seriously and the balconies of the hall were like a spectator stand where other hall mates would cheer on with great applaud, creating a festive air.

 Fung Ping Shan Building reopened at the end of March